ShogoXY/auto_pxe/README.md

-# Automatic PXE server for Debian 11
+# Automatic PXE server for Debian 11 with DE